How to Use Ahrefs Link Building: A Simple Guide

 A strong backlink profile is built over time, not overnight.
 Ahrefs allows you to watch how a website’s backlinks grow or shrink, providing insights into the effectiveness of your link-building strategies.
 A steady, upward trend in referring domains is a sign of a healthy, ongoing SEO strategy.
 Sudden spikes could indicate a successful marketing campaign or, in some cases, the purchase of low-quality links.
 Conversely, a sudden drop might mean you’ve lost valuable links.
 Monitoring these growth trends helps you measure the effectiveness of your link-building efforts and adapt your strategy as needed to maintain momentum.

-How to Run a Backlink Audit
+How to Run a Backlink Audit with Ahrefs

 A backlink audit is a health check for your website’s link profile.
 It involves analyzing all the links pointing to your site to assess their quality, identify potential risks, and find opportunities for improvement.
 Regularly auditing your backlinks helps you understand your site’s authority in the eyes of search engines, protect it from negative SEO, and refine your link-building strategy.
 While it can feel like a big task, Ahrefs provides the tools to make the process systematic and manageable.
 By breaking it down into a few key steps, you can get a clear picture of your link health and take actionable steps to strengthen your online presence.
 This process is fundamental to maintaining a strong SEO foundation and ensuring your link-building efforts are paying off.
 Think of it like a regular financial review; you wouldn’t let your investments go unchecked for years, and the same principle applies to your site’s most valuable off-page assets.

-Evaluate Your Overall Link Profile
+How to Evaluate Your Overall Link Profile

 The first step in any audit is to get a high-level overview.
 In Ahrefs’ Site Explorer, enter your domain to see the main dashboard.
 Pay close attention to the number of referring domains—the unique websites linking to you.
 This metric is often more telling than the total number of backlinks.
 A healthy profile typically has a diverse set of referring domains.
 You can quickly benchmark your performance by comparing your referring domain count to your top competitors.
 This helps you understand if you’re doing well or need to catch up.
 This initial check gives you a quick snapshot of where you stand in your industry and helps set the context for a deeper analysis.

-Find and Manage Toxic Backlinks
+Identifying and Handling Toxic Backlinks

 Not all links are created equal.
 Some, often called toxic backlinks, can potentially harm your site’s rankings.
 These are typically low-quality, spammy, or irrelevant links from sites with no authority.
 In Ahrefs, you can spot these by sorting your backlinks by Domain Rating (DR) in ascending order to see the weakest links first.
 Look for red flags like irrelevant anchor text, links from foreign language sites that don’t match your audience, or domains that look like they were created purely for spam.
 While Google’s algorithm has gotten better at simply ignoring these bad links, it’s still a good practice to be aware of them, especially if you notice a sudden, unexplained drop in rankings or have received a manual action penalty.

-Create and Use a Disavow File
+When and How to Use a Disavow File

 If you find a significant number of harmful links, you might consider disavowing them.
 A disavow file is a simple text file you submit to Google, telling it which links to ignore when crawling your site.
 This should be approached with caution.
 Disavowing the wrong links can hurt your SEO, so only include links you are certain are spammy and harmful.
 Ahrefs allows you to select unwanted links and export them in the correct format for Google’s disavow tool.
 Before you submit a disavow file, be absolutely sure it’s necessary.
 For most sites, it’s not a required step, but it remains a useful tool for cleaning up a messy link profile, particularly after a negative SEO attack.

-Monitor Your Link Health
+How to Monitor Your Link Profile Health

 A backlink audit isn’t a one-time task; it’s an ongoing process.
 Your link profile is constantly changing as you gain new links and lose old ones.
 In Ahrefs, you can use the “Referring domains” graph in the Overview report to monitor your link growth over time.
 Ideally, you want to see a steady increase, not flat lines or sudden drops.
 Sudden spikes could signal spammy activity, while a decline might mean you’re losing valuable links.
 To stay proactive, set up alerts in Ahrefs to get notified about new and lost backlinks.
 This allows you to quickly thank new linkers or attempt to reclaim lost links, keeping your profile strong and stable.